mvincentbb/CEREBRO_AI_PROJECT/README.md

 - DT_With_Supervised_Learning.ipynb  : this is the Jupyter notebook for all the semi supervised decision model and all the test we have make
 - Decision_tree_semi_supervid_.ipynb : notebook for the semi supervised decision tree model
+- data_256_sample.7z is the sample data set to make the test on our pretrain model
+-

 ## Requirements to run your Python code